 • What the potential triggers of the disease are as discussed with your physician

-• Whether you have the presence of rheumatoid factor in your blood tests
+• Whether you have the presence of rheumatoid factor or anti-CCP in your blood tests

 • The stage at which your condition was diagnosed

-There are four distinct stages of rheumatoid arthritis progression each with their own treatment courses.
+There are four distinct stages of RA progression, and each has their own treatment courses.

-Stage 1: This is early stage rheumatoid arthritis.
-This stage involves initial inflammation in the joint capsule and swelling of synovial tissue.
-This induces the clear symptoms of joint pain, swelling, and stiffness.
+Stage 1: This is early stage RA.
+This stage involves the initial inflammation in the joint capsule and swelling of synovial tissue.
+The swelling causes the symptoms of joint pain, swelling, and stiffness.

-Stage 2: In the moderate stage of rheumatoid arthritis, the inflammation of synovial tissue becomes severe enough that it causes cartilage damage.
-In this stage, symptoms of loss of mobility and range of motion become more frequent.
+Stage 2: In the moderate stage of RA, the inflammation of the synovial tissue becomes severe enough that it creates cartilage damage.
+In this stage, symptoms of loss of mobility and decreased joint range of motion become more frequent.

-Stage 3: Once the disease has progressed to stage three, it is considered severe rheumatoid arthritis.
+Stage 3: Once the disease has progressed to stage three, it is considered severe RA.
 Inflammation in the synovium is now destroying not only the cartilage of the joint but the bone as well.
 Potential symptoms of this stage include increased pain and swelling and a further decrease in mobility and even muscle strength.
-Physical deformities on the joint may start to develop as well.
+Physical deformities of the joint may start to develop as well.

-Stage 4: In the end stage of rheumatoid arthritis, the inflammatory process ceases and joints stop functioning altogether.
+Stage 4: In the end stage of RA, the inflammatory process ceases and joints stop functioning altogether.
 Pain, swelling, stiffness and loss of mobility are still the primary symptoms in this stage.

-As with most diseases, early detection and diagnosis are critical in being able to treat symptoms, manage pain, and slow progression.
-An early diagnosis of rheumatoid arthritis can help you and your team of physicians and specialists put together a treatment plan so that you can continue living a high quality of life.
+As with most diseases, early detection and diagnosis are crucial for being able to treat symptoms, manage pain, and slow progression.
+An early diagnosis of RA can help you and your team of physicians and specialists put together an individualized treatment plan so that you can continue living a high quality of life.

-Early on, you’ll want to consult a rheumatologist or rheumatoid arthritis specialist who can provide you with the treatment you need to prolong the disease’s progression.
-Generally, early diagnosis treatment is aggressive and targeted to properly manage the disease and prevent it from worsening.
+Early on, you will want to discuss your case with a rheumatologist or RA specialist who can provide you with the treatment you need to delay the disease’s progression.
+Generally, early diagnosis treatment is aggressive and targeted to properly manage the disease and prevent it from progressing.

-If your particular condition of rheumatoid arthritis was diagnosed in the early stage and when symptoms first appeared, your chances of achieving longer periods of remission can increase drastically.
+If your RA was diagnosed in the early stage when symptoms first appeared, your chances of achieving longer periods of remission typically increase drastically.
 That’s not to say you won’t experience flare-ups.
 Early diagnosis simply helps manage the disease and cannot guarantee the complete elimination of symptoms.

 Progressive rheumatoid arthritis requires a deliberate treatment plan provided by a team of physicians and specialists.
 This plan should be tailored specifically to your individual symptoms and history of the disease.

-What works for some patients may not work for you and it is largely dependent on the potential factors that triggered your rheumatoid arthritis, including genetic background.
+Keep in mind that what works for some patients may not work for you.
+Your response to treatment is largely dependent on the potential factors that triggered your RA, including genetic background.

 Here are some general warning signs and symptoms that you may have developed progressive rheumatoid arthritis: